tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/MainReport.md

 x_{sc} &= k_c - \phi_c
 \end{aligned}
 $$
-At this point in time the parties also need to agree on a secure sharing protocol.
-They decide to use the sharing hash function $ val_H = \text{H}_{s}(arg) $ for all information they need to share.
-The 1<sup>st</sup> step is to calculate ???
-The value $ arg $ will only be shared when all commitments have been received for every round.
+will only be shared when all commitments have been received for every round.
 This ensures that each party's public value is not exposed until all commitments have been received.

 Consequently they share the public value of the excess $ x_{sn}G $ with each other:
 $$